socialimpactlab/socialimpactlab.github.io/resources/expungement/index.md

 to legal assistance.
-Looking at six projects from five jurisdictions,[^11] this report explores the process of designing and building these tools, creating a real world community around the tool, and evaluating the effectiveness of these tools.
+Looking at six projects from five jurisdictions,[^11] this report explores the process of designing and building these tools, creating a real world community around the tool, and evaluates the effectiveness of these tools.
 The report concludes with seven recommendations to improve this work and its impact.

 ## The types of expungement tools